uds-lsv/bootstrapped-lexicon-of-german-verbal-polarity-shifters/README.md

 ```
 @inproceedings{schulder2018germanshifter,
   title={Automatically Creating a Lexicon of Verbal Polarity Shifters: Mono- and Cross-lingual Methods for German},
-  author={Schulder, Marc and Wiegand, Michael and Ruppenhofer, Jose},
+  author={Schulder, Marc and Wiegand, Michael and Ruppenhofer, Josef},
   booktitle={Proceedings of the 27th International Conference on Computational Linguistics},
   year={2018},
   publisher={International Committee on Computational Linguistics},